CollinErickson/GauPro/cran-comments.md

-Version 0.2.1 was accepted 9/8/17 but there was a valgrind error.
-I believe I have found and fixed the issue.
+Minor updates to the package.
+Updating this so I can get my other package, IGP, back onto CRAN.

 ## Test environments
-* local Windows install, R 3.4.1
+* local Windows install, R 4.0.3
+* R-hub builder
 * win-builder
+* local Ubuntu 20.04.2 LTS, R 4.0.3
-* Ubuntu 12.04.5 LTS, R 3.4.1 (Travis)
+* Ubuntu 16.04.6 LTS, R 4.0.2 (Travis)

 ## R CMD check results
-There were no ERRORs or WARNINGs on Windows using R 3.4.1.
+There were no ERRORs R 4.0.3.
+There is 1 warning for qpdf not being installed, but I wasn't able to get qpdf to work in that laptop.
 There is 1 note.

 "